EndPointCorp/end-point-blog/2022/08/cicd-with-azure-devops.md

 If this sounds like your current situation, it’s likely time to consider building a Continuous Integration and Continuous Deployment pipeline, commonly known as “CI/CD”.
 A good CI/CD pipeline will help you automate the painful areas of building, testing, and deploying your code, as well as help to enforce best practices like pull requests and build verification.

 There are many great options to choose from when selecting a CI/CD tool.
-There are self-hosted options like [Jenkins](https://www.jenkins.io/) and [Team City](https://www.jetbrains.com/teamcity/).
+There are self-hosted options like [Jenkins](https://www.jenkins.io/) and [TeamCity](https://www.jetbrains.com/teamcity/).
 There are also providers like [GitHub](https://github.com/features/actions) and Azure DevOps, which offer CI/CD alongside cloud-hosted source control.
 All of these options have pros and cons, but if you’re looking for a large feature set, flexibility, and in particular good support for .NET solutions, you should consider Azure DevOps.

 In this post, I’ll show you how to set up an Azure CI/CD pipeline for a self-hosted .NET MVC web solution targeting two different environments.